deepakkumarnd/deepakkumarnd.github.io/_posts/2015-01-12-creating-ruby-module-function-using-module_function.md

     Sample.random_string       # => "VBkj5fMd"

-I found it is very interesting and easy to create module methods hope you also feel so.
+I found this is a very easy way to create module methods hope you also feel so.